Akter8/rts-cycle-conserving-rm/README.md

 ## Tasks left

+* [ ] Fix the bug related to 0 energy consumed for every job that runs.
 * [ ] Test the scheduler for bugs.
 * [ ] Convert as many void functions to ones with non-void return values.
 * [ ] Reduce the number of global variables as much as possible.